vjoshy/regMR/README.md

 regMR provides a comprehensive framework for fitting regularized finite mixture regression models via the MM algorithm.
-The sparse-group-lasso (sgl) penalty is applied to parameter updates within the MM algorithm for variable selection \[CITE?\].
-The package provides multiple functions for estimation and allows users to fit finite mixture regression models over different lambda-alpha penalty combinations and group counts. \[SHOULD GAUSSIAN BE SPECIFIED?\]
+The sparse-group-lasso (sgl) penalty is applied to parameter updates within the MM algorithm for variable selection.
+The package provides multiple functions for estimation and allows users to fit finite mixture regression models over different lambda-alpha penalty combinations and group counts.

 This readme file provides a brief and basic example on how to use the regMR package.
 It walks through generating clustered data to be modeled,